Hernqvist/searchproj/README.md

 - *test_pitch_speed.py* Experiment that changes the pitch of music files and measures how well the music can be identified by the Shazam algorithm in this setting.
 - *rename_songs.py* Copies all music files located in one directory and copies them to another directory and removes artifacts like "(music video)" from the filenames.
 - *overlay.py* Utility script that overlays one particular song with all songs that are located in another directory.
+- *audio_noise_creator* Enables to add noise to audio files.
+Results are saved to disk so that the user can experience a noisy song.
+- *plotting.py* Enables to plot the spectrogram of an audiofile.
+The constellation map information for the spectrogram is provided in a spearate plot.
+This script is particularly useful when comparing the quality of original music files with distorted ones.

 # audfprint